 The class will be divided into five groups.
-Each group will cover two topics.
 Group presentations should be 30 minutes with an additional 5-10 minutes of class discussion.
-Presentations will begin Module 7: 1) Women and Gender; 2) Sexual Orientation; 3) People with Disabilities; 4) Latino Americans; 5) African Americans; 6) Native Americans; 7) South Asian Americans; 8) East Asian Americans; 9) American Jews; and 10) Arab Americans and Muslims.
-(Separate articles are required for Arab Americans and Muslims.)
-Each group presentation is worth ten points and groups are expected to provide a summary of the readings with at least one new article published within the last 5 years.
-The group will present the main points of the articles in a 10-15 PowerPoint slide presentation (5 points for quality & clarity of research) and Class Presentation (5 points for organization, presentation, engagement, and discussion).
+Presentations will begin Module 8: 1) Gender and Gender Identity; 2) Sexual Orientation and Identity; 3) People with Disabilities; 4) Spiritual Diversity in Social Work; 5) Ethnocentrism and Nativism Each group presentation is worth ten points and groups are expected to create a case study of social workers working with clients from your assigned group.
+The group will present the case based on the main points of the articles in a 10-15 PowerPoint slide presentation, role play, or other creative presentation format.
+(5 points for quality & clarity of research) and Class Presentation (5 points for organization, presentation, engagement, and discussion).

-Interview/Literature Review Paper: (25 Points)
+Interview/Literature Review Paper: (20 Points)

-Due Module 11
+Due Module 12

 For this paper, each student should interview someone who is different from the student by race and one other dimension of intersectionality.
 The student will also conduct a literature review related to the interviewee.
-Once the interview and literature review are completed, write a 10 to 12 pages, double-spaced paper with 1 inch margins and 12-point font.
+Once the interview and literature review are completed, write a 10 to 12 pages, double-spaced paper with 1-inch margins and 12-point font.
 Title page, abstract, and references are not included in the required page count.
-Cite the literature you draw from using APA style (use a minimum of 5-7 citations).
+Cite the literature you draw from using

+APA style (use a minimum of 5-7 citations).
 Each page must be fully covered.
 In order to protect confidentiality, use codenames for your interviewee.
 In addition to a Title Page, Abstract, Introduction, Conclusion, and References, the paper structure is outlined below.
 Use this outline in your paper: